orsha1/polarization-analyzer/README.md

-#h Perovskite Oxide Polarization Calculation from POSCAR input file
+# Perovskite Oxide Polarization Calculation from POSCAR input file

 Adjust parameters in config.json according to: